cisco/cisco-network-puppet-module/docs/README-agent-install.md

          [ $RETVAL = 0 ] && touch ${lockfile}
 ~~~

-Next, in any case, enable the puppet service to be automatically started at boot time, and optionally start it now:
+Next, enable the puppet service to be automatically started at boot time, and optionally start it now:

 ~~~bash
 chkconfig --add puppet